11 Underground Homes & Why Subterranean Houses Are Up Next

 You might have to spend more money on the initial construction, but these houses built underground are easier on your pockets in the long run.

-There are fewer walls to be painted and no gutters to be cleaned.
+There are fewer walls to be painted and no types of gutters to be cleaned.
 So you end up saving a lot of money spent on maintenance and keeping up appearances.

 Since these homes are naturally resilient to a lot of natural as well as manmade disasters insurance companies also charge lower premiums on home insurance.